sbh2ch/springPractice00/README.md

 # springPractice00
-to celebrate that have changed the IDE (IntelliJ),I created the spring project.
+to celebrate that changed the IDE (IntelliJ),I created the simple spring project.(actually... to practice the SPRING)

 I guess this project will be simple board project included some functions that reply, file IO, and so on